IceflowRE/go-multiprogressbar/README.md

 The library might work for simple cases only and is not tested extensively.

+While being in v1 the API might change and even introduce breaking changes in minor versions.

 ## Why another multi progress bar?

 Iam aware of the working and tested multi progress bars out there.
 Use them if you want a battle-tested library.